 Thankfully the vibrancy of the game and its quirky attitude does help to fill in some of the games.
 The Codex paints an in-depth backstory to the game, while the creative designs of the units - a flying fridge that attacks with icicles, a koala riding a caribou launching rocks around, or the sloth with a crossbow for examples - show just how goofy and creative the game is.
 Tack on some fun, well-designed maps and it's easy to get into it.

-Post Human W.A.R., as I noted, feels like "RTS-lite" and is even reminiscent of a board game sprung to life on my PC.
+Post Human W.A.R, as I noted, feels like "RTS-lite" and is even reminiscent of a board game sprung to life on my PC.
 The points system, grid maps, and vibrant nature of the games has me imagining pulling everything out of a box and setting it up on my kitchen table.
 The general simplicity has a high-level draw, and it offers an appeal of fun for anyone looking to get into something that's not overly violent and has a budding online community to play against.
 While I think some of the chat features need to be revamped, it's definitely a game newer RTS players could get into.
-My only real complaint is the lack of heavy substance; since the campaign feels quick and the focus of the game seems to be primarily directed towards online, those looking for a deeper single-player experience may feel left out.Note: The Post Human W.A.R. review is based on a digital PC copy of the game, provided by the publisher.
+My only real complaint is the lack of heavy substance; since the campaign feels quick and the focus of the game seems to be primarily directed towards online, those looking for a deeper single-player experience may feel left out.Note: Post Human W.A.R was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.